jnozzi/cocoadev.com/markdown/LookupAspects.md

 }

 /*
 * none of the methods below should ever be called as members of this class!
-(General/ACLookAspect)
+(ACLookAspect)
-* and are therefore not declared in General/ACLookAspect.h */
+* and are therefore not declared in ACLookAspect.h
+*/

 //no return type casting, because we don't know what the return type will be...
 -replacement{
-    //get the General/ACAdviceList
+    //get the ACAdviceList
-    General/ACAdviceList * advice = General/[[ACAspectManager sharedManager] adviceListForSelector: _cmd onObject: self];
+    ACAdviceList * advice = [[ACAspectManager sharedManager] adviceListForSelector: _cmd onObject: self];
     if(advice == nil)
         return;
     int i;